Scientific Name

 Etymology

-The specific epithet "carinata" (pronounced "kar-IN-uh-tuh") means "shaped like a keel; having a keel-shaped ridge; carinate" and refers to the leaves of this species, which usually have keels in mature plants.
+The specific epithet "carinata" (pronounced "kar-IN-uh-tuh") means "carinate; keeled or having a keel-shaped ridge" and refers to the leaves of this species, which usually have keels in mature plants.

 Origin

-The native range of Gasteria carinata is from Bredasdorp to the Great Brak River in the Western Cape, South Africa.
-It occurs in dry river valleys, on shale banks, and outcrops in the shade of xerophytic shrubs, together with other succulent species.
+The native range of Gasteria carinata extends from Bredasdorp to the Great Brak River in the Western Cape, South Africa.
+It occurs in dry river valleys, on shale banks, and on outcrops in the shade of xerophytic shrubs, alongside other succulent species.

 Description

-Gasteria carinata is a stemless succulent with dark green leaves spotted with white domed, raised or immersed tubercles arranged in obscure transverse bands.
-It grows up to 7.2 inches (18 cm) tall, producing offsets from the base to form small clusters.
+Gasteria carinata is a stemless succulent with dark green leaves spotted with white domed, raised, or immersed tubercles arranged in obscure transverse bands.
+It can grow up to 7.2 inches (18 cm) tall and produce offsets from the base, forming small clusters over time.
 The leaves are usually spirally arranged or rarely in two opposite vertical rows.
-They are triangular to triangular-lanceolate, with sharp points at the tips, channeled on their upper surface, measuring up to 7.2 inches (18 cm) in length and 2 inches (5 cm) in width.
+They are triangular to triangular-lanceolate, channeled on their upper surfaces, and end in a sharp point, measuring up to 7.2 inches (18 cm) long and 2 inches (5 cm) wide.
 Juvenile and adult leaves always have a similar texture.

-The flowers are white to light pink with central green stripes and can reach a length of up to 1.6 inches (4 cm).
-They appear on spreading and slightly curved, racemose inflorescences in winter and spring.
+The flowers are white to light pink with central green stripes and can reach up to 1.6 inches (4 cm) in length.
+They appear on spreading, slightly curved racemose inflorescences in winter and spring.
 The inflorescences can grow up to 3 feet (90 cm) long.

-Gasteria carinata is the most variable in the genus, and it isn't easy to define clearly.
+Gasteria carinata is the most variable species in the genus, and it isn't easy to define.

 These plants are often grouped with Haworthias because they have similar cultural requirements.
 Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, making them more suitable as houseplants.